Over the Hedge (video game)

 Over the Hedge is a platform video game published by Activision and based on the film of the same name.
 The game was released on May 9, 2006 on Microsoft Windows and the PlayStation 2, Xbox, GameCube, and Game Boy Advance platforms, alongside a separate handheld version for the Nintendo DS.
-Sami Kirkpatrick, Madison Davenport and Shane Baumel reprise their roles from the film as the baby porcupines Bucky, Quillo, and Spike.
+Sami Kirkpatrick, Madison Davenport, and Shane Baumel reprise their roles from the film as the baby porcupines Bucky, Quillo, and Spike.

 Story

-In the video game, which takes place a year after the movie, RJ, Hammy, Verne, and the gang feel that they need to have more things for the log (the area behind the hedge).
+In the video game, which takes place a year after the first movie (like a sequel), RJ, Hammy, Verne, and the gang feel that they need to have more things for the log (the area behind the hedge).
 This leads them on a wild romp through six different areas to snatch different things such as a popcorn machine and a TV for themselves.
 There are several mini games as bonuses in the game.

-All through the game, they try to take these things while avoiding the Sniffer, (Dwayne the Verminator), who tries to defeat them by using mind-controlled vermin he has captured as his "henchmen."
-At one point, many animals, including weasels, badgers, and even Vincent the bear are controlled.
+All through the game, they try to take these things while avoiding the Sniffer (Dwayne the Verminator), who tries to defeat them by using mind-controlled vermin he has captured as his "henchmen".
+At one point, many animals, including weasels, badgers and even Vincent the bear (who later helps them when he redeems himself), are controlled.